Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative

 where $\dot{u}(x,0):=\frac{\partial u(x,t)}{\partial t}|_{t=0}$ and $\nu$ is the wave speed.
 The selection of the initial velocity $\dot{u}(x,0)$ was made to produce a pure traveling wave in $+x$ direction for the standard wave equation.
 A spatial grid of $600$ points was used, mean location $x_0$ and standard deviation $\sigma$ were set to $50$ and $7$, separately.
 The wave speed, which is given by $\nu = \sqrt{\frac{E}{\rho}}$, was computed with the mass density of the medium $\rho$ set at 1, and Young's modulus $E$ chosen from a uniform distribution $U(0.95,1.05)$.
 In addition, the parameter $F$ was fixed at 0.01, while $M$ and $\eta$ were both selected from the distributions $U(0.2,0.3)$ and $U(0.1,0.2)$, respectively.
 In this particular experiment, the velocity $\dot{u}(x,t)$ was considered as the primary quantity of interest and was measured as a function of time at a fixed sensor location, $x=300$, i.e., the sensor measurement $s(t)=\dot{u}(x=300,t)$.
 The simulation setup for this experiment is depicted in Fig.~\ref{fig:1d_dyn_sys_exp}.

-The nonlinearity detection problem was set up as a binary class classification problem, where class 1 denotes signals corresponding to $\beta=0$ (no nonlinearity) and class 2 consists of signals produced by randomly changing $\beta$ (randomly chosen from a uniform distribution $U(0.01,0.6)$).
+The nonlinearity detection problem was set up as a binary classification problem, where class 1 denotes signals corresponding to $\beta=0$ (no nonlinearity) and class 2 consists of signals produced by randomly changing $\beta$ (randomly chosen from a uniform distribution $U(0.01,0.6)$).
+Fig.~\ref{fig:sig_2class} displays a number of sensor measurements, characterized by the absence ($\beta = 0$) or presence ($\beta > 0$) of nonlinearity.
 To assess the degree of nonlinearity, a coarse regression problem was formulated, in which the proposed method predicts a range of $\beta$ values for an unknown signal.
 In the initial experiment, the sensor measurements were grouped into three categories based on their corresponding $\beta$ values (randomly chosen from $U(0.01,0.2)$, $U(0.21,0.4)$, and $U(0.41,0.6)$, respectively).
+Fig.~\ref{fig:sig_3class} presents a set of example signals featuring three distinct levels of nonlinearity.
 Subsequently, this experiment was converted into a finer regression setup with ten classes, where a narrower range of $\beta$ values was predicted for an unknown sensor measurement.
 Table \ref{table:10class_beta} displays the ten distributions that correspond to the ten classes.
 The classification method described in section \ref{sec:method} was then utilized to identify the nonlinearity parameter $\beta$ from the sensor measurements.
-Figure~\ref{fig:sig_2class} displays a number of sensor measurements, characterized by the absence ($\beta = 0$) or presence ($\beta > 0$) of nonlinearity.
-Furthermore, Fig.~\ref{fig:sig_3class} presents a set of example signals featuring three distinct levels of nonlinearity.